syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ![Adding recurrence appointment](images/appointments/recurrence-appointment.png)

-### Monthly recurring appointments on last day of every month
+### Recurrence appointments on last day of month

-For creating monthly recurring appointments on last day of every month by using BYMONTHDAY=-1in the flutter event calendar.
+For creating recurring appointments on last day of month by using BYMONTHDAY=-1 in the flutter event calendar.

 {% tabs %}
 {% highlight Dart %}